GideonPARANOID/olandroid/readme.md

 1. Request to join the [Google+ beta testing group](https://plus.google.com/communities/111527779897334123267), which will provide a link to the application on the Play store.
 2. Transfer `rel/app-release.apk` onto an Android device, allow installs from unknown sources (it's self signed code) and install the application.

+## Development

+The project can be fairly simply imported into Android Studio.
+It's a Gradle project.